davidmccarty/metrics-generator/readme.md

    # push image
    docker push davidmccarty/metrics-prometheus
    ```
-4. For each metrics generator you need to craete a deployment based on
+4. For each metrics generator you need to craete a deployment based on deployment.yml
+   find and replace `demo-1`to add more instances.